Express gratitude and change your thinking

 How to cultivate gratitude:

-- Keep a gratitude journal – Write down what you are grateful for on a daily basis to help your mind focus more on the good things in life rather than the bad.
+- Keep a gratitude journal – Write down what you are grateful for daily to help your mind focus more on the good things in life rather than the bad.

 - Switch from negative to positive – If you identify someone or something with negativity, switch this in your mind to a positive trait.

-- Dish out compliments – Giving out compliments on a daily basis will not only make others feel better but will have benefits for you too.
+- Dish out compliments – Giving out compliments daily will not only make others feel better but will have benefits for you too.
 You can also share your appreciation of things, such as how nice the journey to work was.

 - Avoid complaining and criticising – Vow to not complain, gossip or criticise for a couple of days and notice how your energy wasted on negative thoughts and feelings diverts to focusing on better things.